oldfatcrab/PSYCH256/README.md

         - **Requests**: "Would you pass the salt, please?"
 - Texts
     - Not all texts are arguments, e.g.,
-> I'm sorry but this reading initiative.
+        - I'm sorry but this reading initiative.
 I'm sorry, I've never been a fan of books.
 I don't trust them.
 They're all fact, no heart.
 I mean, they're elitist, telling us what is or isn't true, or what did or didn't happen.
 Who's Britannica to tell me the Panama Cana was built in 1914?
 If I want to say it was built in 1941, that's my right as an American!
 I'm with the prescient, let history decide what did or did not happen."
 - Representational limitations
-    - Predicate logic is specialized where natural languages are generalized
+    - Predicate logic is **specialized** where natural languages are **generalized**
-    - Doesn't the generalized nature Of language reflect the generalized nature of thinking, and so mental representations?
+    - Doesn't the generalized nature of language reflect the generalized nature of thinking, and so mental representations?
     - Formal logic has been extended to address other kinds of sentences
         - The extensions are complex and unwieldy in combination